 Before making this decision, please speak with a Student Health Insurance representative to help make the best decision for you or your student.

 If Student Health Insurance will be the only plan, it is especially important that you arrange for Summer coverage.
 Insured Spring students are eligible to do so by paying $211 prior to the end of Spring term, thereby continuing the plan between May and August.
-Students enrolled for at least 6 summer credit hours by May 22, 2023 are assessed the Summer premium with tuition and fees.
+Students enrolled for at least 6 summer credit hours by May 20, 2024 are assessed the Summer premium with tuition and fees.

 Click here to view PowerPoint with audio on Student Insurance and how important comprehensive insurance is for college students.
 This is valuable information for students and families whether or not a student is enrolled in the University plan.

-Complete an online cancellation form with proof of other coverage (copy of insurance card may be required) each sem ester prior to the 15th calendar day of the Fall and Spring semesters, and the 8th calendar day Summer semester.
+Complete an online cancellation form with proof of other coverage (copy of insurance card may be required) each semester prior to the 15th calendar day of the Fall and Spring semesters, and the 8th calendar day Summer semester.

-CLICK HERE between July 11th and September 5th to request cancellation for the entire 2022-23 school year (fall 2022, spring 2023, summer 2023).
+Between July 10th and September 5th it's possible to request cancellation for the entire 2023-24 school year (fall 2023, spring 2024, summer 2024)!

 Note: Students have the same access and cost structure when using Student Health Service whether they have the Student Health Insurance Plan or not.
 The policy contains language which describes the plan and takes precedence over this summary.
 Plan booklet and ID card are available at the Student Health Insurance Office.